2: California Constitutional Development

 - 2.4: The Progressive Reforms

 - After the adoption of the 1879 Constitution, California experienced significant growth in population and economy, creating a fertile environment for Progressive era reforms.
 These reforms mirrored national trends, including shifts in gender politics, and were partly reactions against the powerful railroad interests.
-The Constitution of 1879 set a precedent for open-ended political reforms, which progressives capitalized on to push their agenda of direct democracy in the state.
+The Constitution of 1879 set a precedent for open-ended political reforms, which progressives capitalized on to promote direct democracy.

 - The page discusses California's political and constitutional history, focusing on how power dynamics have evolved since the Constitution of 1849.
-Initially, an elite group held sway, but social movements like the Workingmen's Party and the Progressive Party have also shaped the state's political landscape.
+Initially, an elite group held sway, but social movements, as represented by the Workingmen's Party and the Progressives, have also shaped the state's political landscape.
 California's governance has transitioned from a representative system to a hybrid that incorporates direct democracy.